95 Sights in Wuppertal, Germany (with Map and Images)

 Show sight on map

-Wollbruchsmühle is a former watermill and today's district in the north of the Bergisches city of Wuppertal.
-The place consisted of two immediately neighboring living spaces, the Wollbruch and the Wollbruchmühle mill.
-After leaving the mill, the name Wollbruchsmühle passed to the yard.
+Wollbruchsmühle is a former watermill and today's district in the north of the Bergisch city of Wuppertal.
+Until the second half of the 20th century, the village consisted of two immediately adjacent residential areas, the Wollbruch farm and the Wollbruchsmühle mill complex.
+After the mill left, the name Wollbruchsmühle was transferred to the farm.

 Wikipedia: Wollbruchsmühle (DE)